Drug Treatment of AIDS Complications

 Mycobacterium Avium Complex (MAC)

 CMV is treated using powerful antiviral drugs.
 In most cases CMV treatment consists of two phases: induction therapy (to treat the disease) and maintenance therapy (to prevent the virus causing disease again in the future).
-Intravenous foscarnet and ganciclovir (IV induction and oral maintenance) can be used to treat CMV retinitis and all other forms of CMV disease.
-IV cidofovir (probenecid must also be taken to prevent kidney damage) has been studied only for CMV retinitis but may also be effective for other forms of the disease.
+Intravenous (IV) foscarnet and ganciclovir (IV induction and oral maintenance) can be used to treat CMV retinitis and all other forms of CMV disease.
+Ganciclovir is the preferred treatment due to lower risk of kidney toxicity compared to foscarnet.
+Intravenous cidofovir is a third-line option for severe CMV disease, but probenecid must also be taken to prevent kidney damage.
+Immunoglobulins may also be used as a treatment adjunct in severe CMV cases.

 - AIDS / HIV